CloudLabsAI-Azure/azure-ai-agents-labs/lab-1.md

    ![](./media/ag50.png)

-1. Later, open the **Lab 1 - Project Setup.ipynb** file.
+1. Next, open the **Lab 1 - Project Setup.ipynb** file.
 The **Lab 1 - Project Setup.ipynb** notebook guides you through setting up an AI Project in Azure AI Foundry, deploying an LLM and embedding models, and configuring VS Code connectivity.
 It also includes a simple Chat Completion API call to verify the setup.
 Running this notebook ensures that your environment is correctly configured for developing AI-powered applications.

    ![](./media/ag61.png)